bitbonsai/carnivoorexperiment.nl/blog/first-days.md

 ### Any physical difference?

-I've notice my face is not as bloated as it was in Brazil, probably because I was eating lots of sweets, or and basically anything interesting I came across, and drinking less water.
+I've notice my face is not as bloated as it was in Brazil, probably because I was eating lots of sweets, and basically anything interesting I came across, and drinking less water.

 I can see some difference in the belly area, less bloat and more normal for my standards.